r-s-i/r-s-i.github.io/README.md

 # r-s-i.github.io

-r-s-i.github.io is currently only made in connection with a mimo project.
+r-s-i.github.io is a site where I host some of my web dev projects.
 Eventually, it will become a place to host my past and future projects.